brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 ### Compilation

-We follow the instructions the LibTorch documentation and use the CMake build systems to generate our binaries.
+We follow the [instructions on the LibTorch documentation](https://pytorch.org/cppdocs/installing.html#installing-c-distributions-of-pytorch) and use the CMake build systems to generate our binaries.
 The `CMakeLists.txt` is:

 ```cmake
 cmake_minimum_required(VERSION 3.0 FATAL_ERROR)